GtrCraft/Chroma-Grouper/README.md

-# Groueper device tree for Chroma 5.1
+# Grouper device tree for Chroma 5.1